klauza/page-transition-concept/README.md

-React page with route transition concept with delay gap to fetch data.
+React page with route transition concept with delay and lock gap to fetch next data.

 Technology: